ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/impairments/index.rst

   some details to the approach would need to be finalized before it could be used.

-Another option is to have cause models that act as "risks" for other causes.
+Another option is to have cause models that act as "risks" on the impairment model.
 In effect, we would adjust the incidence of the impairment to remove the impact of all modeled causes.
 This is very similar to how we currently include mortality in our models.